simmestdagh/tf-git/README.md

 ## Terraform Configuration

+### Option 1: Automatic Tagging (Recommended)

+Run `tf-git init` to automatically generate `tf-git.auto.tf` with provider `default_tags`.
+This applies tags to all resources automatically.

+### Option 2: Manual Configuration

-Define the variables in your Terraform code:
+If you prefer manual tagging, define the variables in your Terraform code:

 ```hcl
 variable "git_sha" {